The testimony of LAPD officer Bill Rhetts; and how the Lord used him in a gun battle (active shooter) at a church in Los Angeles

 I still sin, and I still fall short of the glory of God.
 The Bible says, “If we say we have no sin, we deceive ourselves, and the truth is not in us” (1 John 1:8).

-The only difference now is that I’m a blood-washed sinner.
+The difference now is that I’m a blood-washed sinner.
 A truly converted Christian will still sin, but they will not lead a sinful life.

-The very next verse in that passage says, “If we confess our sins, He [God] is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
+The very next verse in that passage says, “If we confess our sins, He is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
 I have come to know a God of love and forgiveness through the person of Jesus Christ.

-Once a man or woman becomes a born again Christian, the Lord takes residence in their heart, and then begins to change them.
+Once a man or woman becomes a born-again Christian, the Lord takes residence in their heart and then begins to change them.

 The first thing the Lord changed in me was my X-rated mouth.
 He then cleaned up my R-rated mouth.
-He then changed me from an alcoholic, to a man living a sober life.
+He then changed me from an alcoholic to a man living a sober life.
 And by His grace, I grew to hate fornication; and sin period.

 You may have put your shoes on this morning, but a mortician may remove them at night.
 Are you ready to meet your Maker?
 Do you know where you’re going when you die, please read my Gospel tract here.